Covaid-co/covaid-web/README.md

 # Covaid

-A mutual aid platform for local aid efforts to organize/match volunteers to those in need of support.
+A mutual aid platform for local aid efforts to organize/match volunteers with those in need of support.

 Live site: [here](https://covaid.co)!